Virgin Plus

-Virgin Plus is a provider of postpaid and prepaid wireless voice, text and data communications services throughout Canada.
+Virgin Plus is a Canadian provider of postpaid and prepaid wireless voice, text and data communications services throughout Canada.
 They also offer home Internet and TV services in select areas of Ontario and Quebec.
-Launched as Virgin Mobile Canada on March 1, 2005 as a joint venture between Virgin Group and BCE Inc., BCE took sole ownership on July 1, 2009 when it closed a deal to purchase the stake it did not already own.
+Launched as Virgin Mobile Canada on March 1, 2005, as a joint venture between Virgin Group and BCE Inc., BCE took sole ownership on July 1, 2009, when it closed a deal to purchase the stake it did not already own.
 Virgin Plus calls its customers 'Members' and offers a Member Benefits program, which provides its customers with special offers, discounts, and VIP experiences.

 History

-2003-2004: Pre-launch
+2003–2004: Pre-launch

-The VirginMobile.ca domain name was registered by Virgin Enterprises Limited on July 4, 2003 with the Canadian Internet Registration Authority.
+The VirginMobile.ca domain name was registered by Virgin Enterprises Limited on July 4, 2003, with the Canadian Internet Registration Authority.
 When accessed, it displayed a domain parking page until June 14, 2004, when it was replaced with an announcement.
 There were also links to information about the company, related news articles, and career opportunities.
 Virgin Mobile claimed: "we work like maniacs to bring you Canada’s most awesome mobile phone company."

-2005-2007: Launch
+2005–2007: Launch

-Virgin Mobile launched in Canada on March 1, 2005 as a mobile virtual network operator (MVNO) using the Bell Mobility network.
+Virgin Mobile launched in Canada on March 1, 2005, as a mobile virtual network operator (MVNO) using the Bell Mobility network.
 At the time, Virgin Mobile was operating solely as a prepaid service.
 The company's website showcased several feature phones it offered, and advertised itself as a "no catch" mobile operator.
 Virgin Mobile Canada was the first mobile carrier in Canada to launch without a system access fee.
 The company's “no catch” campaign at launch featured cheeky advertisements likening existing Canadian mobile carriers as “the catch”, and Virgin Mobile Canada as the cure to unclear contracts and undesirable hidden fees.
-Sir Richard Branson helped create excitement at launch by zip-lining from a high-rise building into Yonge-Dundas Square in a superhero costume, and drove a monster truck over three cars symbolizing “The Big Three” mobile carriers in Canada – Rogers, Telus, and Bell.
+Sir Richard Branson helped create excitement at launch by zip-lining from a high-rise building into Yonge-Dundas Square (now Sankofa Square) in a superhero costume, and drove a monster truck over three cars symbolizing “The Big Three” mobile carriers in Canada – Rogers, Telus, and Bell.
 Since its launch, Virgin Mobile has used edgy and controversial advertising, leading to demands for an apology, requests to cease and desist the advertising, and even boycotts.
 This marketing technique is still used by Virgin Mobile Canada to this day.

-2008: Postpaid services introduced
+2008: Postpaid services

 In February 2008, Virgin Mobile Canada launched postpaid wireless service.
 To promote and encourage Canadians to consider the new postpaid service, the company released a new slogan, "It's Better to Be a Member".
 At launch, this was known as 'myPlan', and the company offered a multitude of options, including the ability to set one's own timeframe for unlimited calling, as opposed to the windows generally offered by competing mobile companies.
 Since then, postpaid plans have become a popular choice for new and existing Members, and plans continue to evolve in the highly competitive telecom market.